 Different countries have different schemes, but in the US, the Federal Trade Commission operates a National Do Not Call Registry.
 This allows users to opt-out of receiving unwanted texts and marketing calls.
 However, note that actual scammers don’t abide by this registry, so they will continue to send scam texts regardless.

 Use antivirus protection for phones

 So much of our personal information is stored in smartphones and tablets, so it’s advisable to use mobile security to protect it.
-Kaspersky Internet Security for Android and Kaspersky Security Cloud (which can be used on iOS devices) blocks suspicious apps, websites, and files and stops spyware monitoring calls and texts.
+Kaspersky Premium (which can be used on iOS devices) blocks suspicious apps, websites, and files and stops spyware monitoring calls and texts.
 It also uses machine learning to stay on top of emerging threats.

 Message spam and unwanted text messages are a real nuisance and often the start of a scam.
 As ever, a combination of awareness and practicing good cybersecurity hygiene is the key to staying safe.